Image

 Cash and insurance-based practices are both held to the same standards of documentation requirements based on state regulations.
 Emphasis is placed on proving the medical necessity of services to receive insurance reimbursement; however, it is just as important to properly document all patient interactions from a risk management perspective.
 Patients’ charts are their health history; it is crucial that they are as complete and accurate as possible.
 To ensure that situations such as those mentioned above are properly assessed, encourage patients to be open and honest about any symptoms or injuries they may have.
 It is also important to enlist the staff’s help to always ask patients questions such as, “Are there any changes to your condition or new issues that you would like to make the doctor aware of today?”

 Good communication will enhance the doctor-patient relationship.
-Keep your ears open to hear how you can best help your patients.
+Keep your ears open and listen to your patients to hear how you can best help.

 Dr. Colleen Auchenbach graduated with a Doctor of Chiropractic from Cleveland University Kansas City in December of 1998 and enjoyed practicing for over 20 years.
 Her interest in Medical Compliance began when she earned the 100-hour Insurance Consultant/Peer Review certification from Logan University in 2015.
 She has been a certified Medical Compliance Specialist-Physician since 2016 and a Certified Professional Medical Auditor since 2022.
 Dr. Auchenbach joined the excellent team at KMC University as a Specialist in 2020, and as a part of this dedicated team is determined to bring you accurate, current, and reliable information.
 You may reach her by email through info@kmcuniversity or by calling (855) 832-6562.